 Average class size

 Students receiving financial aid

-97% of the class of 2016 reported working or studying in their chosen field within one year of graduation
+96% of the Class of 2019 reported working full time or studying in their chosen field within one year of graduation

-Waynesburg's tuition is more than $10,000 below the national average for private, non-profit, four-year colleges
+Waynesburg's tuition is approximately $13,000 below the national average for private, non-profit, four-year colleges

 More than 50,000 hours of service learning and community/civic engagement hours contributed yearly

-Member of the Presidents’ Athletic Conference; offers 20 NCAA Division III varsity sports
+Member of the Presidents’ Athletic Conference; offers 20 NCAA Division III varsity sport